Arlanfor Bed and Breakfast Moelfre

 When you manage to drag yourself away from the view you'll find the rest of the bedroom is the perfect place to unwind and relax.
 Our spacious bedrooms have fresh cotton sheets and down or microfibre duvets and pillows.
 There is a wide selection of hot drinks, Welsh water, fresh fruit and a variety of magazines.
 Each room is also equipped with a flat screen television, DVD player, an IPOD dock and free Wi-Fi.

 The en-suite bathroom has a shower and a bath, complimentary Eco Fresh luxury toiletries, soft towels and hair dryer.
 Some rooms have a spa bath for a truly indulgent and relaxing experience.

 Waking up in the morning and pulling back the curtains, you can sit and marvel again at the view.
-When you feel that its time for breakfast then ours should do the trick.
+When you feel that it is time for breakfast then ours should do the trick.

-Breakfast is served in the guest dining room or on the deck, where choices can be made from the extensive selection on the breakfast menu.
-A large continental selection is provided for you to help yourself from and includes fresh and tinned fruit, yogurt, breads, croissants and cereals.
-Your hot breakfast is then cooked to order and bought to your table.
-Unlimited tea, coffee and farmhouse toast to follow.
+Breakfast is served in the guest dining room or on the deck.
+A Welsh continental selection is provided for you to help yourself from and includes fresh and tinned fruit, Welsh yogurts, artisan breads, croissants and cereals and of course fresh coffee, tea and juice.
+We aim to use as much Anglesey produce as possible, showcasing the variety of food producers we have on Anglesey.
 An excellent way to start the day.

 Moelfre looks like every child's idea of a seaside village - beach, fine views of Snowdonia, a working lifeboat and tales of piracy and disaster at sea.
 The village also provides an excellent vantage point to view both ocean going and coastal vessels sailing to and from the Mersey.